 Therapeutic Boarding Schools in Springfield, Illinois

-Though Seeking Therapeutic Boarding Schools in Springfield, Illinois, Please Consider Kansas City Girls Academy, a Therapeutic Boarding School that Exclusively Enrolls Girls Who are Struggling with School, Emotions, or Dangerous Behavior.
+Though Seeking Therapeutic Boarding Schools in Springfield, Illinois, Please Consider Our Therapeutic Boarding School that Exclusively Enrolls Girls Who are Struggling with School, Emotions, or Dangerous Behavior.

-Less costly than therapeutic boarding schools in Springfield, Illinois, KCGA Is Uniquely Equipped to work with struggling teens who are spiraling out of control or showing lack of motivation, rage, self-harm, academic difficulties, or discord with family and others.
+Less costly than therapeutic boarding schools in Springfield, Illinois, our school is uniquely designed to help turn around struggling teens who are spiraling out of control or showing lack of motivation, rage, self-harm, academic difficulties, or discord with family and others.
 As a nonprofit therapeutic boarding school, KCGA is more cost-effective than other residential treatment centers in Springfield, Illinois.

 While chiefly a therapeutic boarding school, KCGA is also a Christian boarding school that excels academically, with fully equipped classrooms and certified teachers on campus every day.
 Credits are transferable back to the child’s home school and diplomas are awarded to teens who graduate while they are still in KCGA.
 Their dedication to helping adolescents grow behaviorally, spiritually, and in character is in addition to their desire to providing troubled girls with a quality education.